Andrew Bolton

 Fields of study

 Dinocephalians were a group of therapsids that dominated carnivorous and herbivorous niches of terrestrial ecosystems in the middle Permian.
 Species within this clade often have skulls with considerable pachyostosis (overly thickened bones) and cranial ornamentation (horns and bosses).
-This morphology has been interpreted as evidence for head-butting.
-I intend to perform finite element analyses on 3D models of dinocephalian crania to address whether these skulls had the structural integrity necessary to withstand the stresses and strains involved in head-butting combat, as this research may have profound implications for the behavioural complexity of such an early therapsid group, and may provide evidence of gregariousness that pre-dates other instances in tetrapods by hundreds of millions of years.
+This morphology, along with adaptations of the braincase, occiput, and cervical vertebrae has been interpreted as evidence for head-butting.
+I intend to perform finite element analyses on 3D models of dinocephalian crania to address whether these skulls had the structural integrity necessary to withstand the stresses and strains involved in head-butting combat.
+I intend to validate the accuracy of these analyses by studying the distribution of palaeopathologies.
+Lastly, I will be measuring the dimensions of dinocephalian cervical vertebrae to more accurately reconstruct the specific styles of cranial combat used in this group.
+This research may have profound implications for the behavioural complexity of such an early therapsid group, and consequently, may provide evidence of gregariousness that pre-dates other instances in tetrapods by hundreds of millions of years.

 Awards and recognition